 I didn’t know whether to laugh or cry.
 Geoffrey explained.
 One of his friends called during the night and wanted to borrow Ales.
 His car had been vandalized in the village where he lives.
-He needed a car the next morning to get to work.
-Knowing that I had taken Ales and that I always returned her to the garage, Geoffrey told his friend to meet him there.
+He needed a car the following day to get to work.
+Knowing that I had taken Ales and always returned her to the garage, Geoffrey told his friend to meet him there.
 They searched all three levels of the garage and didn’t find Ales.
-Because I had moved her, they searched all over town before they found and took her away..
+Because I had moved her, they searched all over town before they found and took her away.

 That brings me to today.

-Now, spread out on the sofa in the living room of my home away from home in Sete, I’m more than excited about my next two days.
-I’m staying in a beautifully appointed apartment in the center of Sete that faces one of the city’s major canals.
-Double French doors are open onto a balcony that’s decorated with ornate iron rails.
+Now, on the sofa in the living room of my home away from home in Sete, I’m excited about my next two days.
+I’m staying in a beautifully appointed apartment in the center of Sete that faces one of the city’s central canals.
+Double French doors open onto a balcony decorated with ornate iron rails.
 A lovely cool breeze is whisping over me.
-A Siamese cat, one of two living at the apartment, is perched on the chair opposite the sofa, staring at me.
+A Siamese cat, one of two living in the apartment, is perched on the chair opposite the sofa, staring at me.

 It’s been a long day.
 Starting with Ales’ disappearance and eventual discovery, the drive to Sete was longer than planned.
 It was my first venture on a “super highway.”
-Because Ales’ speedometer is broken, I had no idea how fast I was going.
+Because Ales’ speedometer was broken, I had no idea how fast I was going.
 Probably not fast enough.
 Cars were whizzing past.
-I dared not turn on the air conditioner because Ales was putting out as much effort as she could just trying to keep up with traffic.
+I dared not turn on the air conditioner because Ales was putting in as much effort as possible to keep up with traffic.